jadeandtea/Honeycomb/README.md

 ## What is Honeycomb?
 Honeycomb is a 2D puzzle game based on a hexagonal grid.
 The goal of the game is to touch all flowers in the level and make it back to the hive.

-## Download Game
+## Play Game
+A web version of the game can be found here: https://play.unity.com/mg/other/honeycomb_v1-0_webgl.

-To download a playable version, go to "https://download-directory.github.io/" and copy and paste this link into the URL text box: "https://github.com/jadeandtea/Honeycomb/tree/main/Honeycomb/Builds".
-The website will automatically download a zip file that contains all builds of the game.
-For Windows, the only runnable versions are in folder that contain a .exe file.
-Currently, the MacOS version doesn't work :(
+To download a version, go to "https://download-directory.github.io/".
+For Windows, copy and paste this link into the URL text box: "https://github.com/jadeandtea/Honeycomb/tree/main/Honeycomb/Builds/HoneyComb_v1.0_Windows".
+The website will automatically download a zip file that contains a build; the game runs from the HoneyComb.exe file.
+Currently, the MacOS version doesn't work :(.

 ## Edit Game